 4. WHAT KINDS OF PRODUCTS AND SERVICES DO YOU OFFER?

-Not all advisers offer the same products and services or have the same expertise.
+Not all Registered Persons offer the same products and services or have the same expertise.
 Some specialize in certain kinds of investments.
 Others can offer you a wide range of investments and services.

-If you’re an experienced investor, you may want an adviser who offers a wide range of products and lets you choose.
-If you’re newer to investing, you may be more comfortable with fewer choices and more guidance from an adviser.
+If you’re an experienced investor, you may want a Registered Person who offers a wide range of products and lets you choose.
+If you’re newer to investing, you may be more comfortable with fewer choices and more guidance from them.

 5. HOW WILL YOU HELP ME REACH MY GOALS?